imraf/ollama-webui-llm/Documentation/01-LLM-Serving.md

 #### Listing Available Models

-The application queries Ollama to retrieve a list of locally available models using the `ollama.list()` function:
+The application queries Ollama to retrieve a list of locally available models using the `ollama.list()` function (executed inside the `/api/v1/models` endpoint, which may require an API key depending on server configuration).

 ```102:118:server.py
 @app.route('/api/v1/models', methods=['GET'])
-@require_api_key
+@require_api_key  # Protected if API_KEY env var is set; open if not
 def get_models():
     """
     Get list of available models from Ollama.